marcogrecopriolo/guglielmo/README.md

 The binary supplied with each version supports all available devices except for PLUTO.

-At this moment in time, the only devices tested are the SDR RTL stick and the SDRplay RSP1a, and the only build linux.
+At this moment in time, the only devices tested are the RTL SDR stick (both V3 and V4) and the SDRplay RSP1a.

+The RTL SDR stick has been successfully tested on Linux (OpenSuse Leap 15.2 and 15.5, Ubutu 22.04, macOS High Sierra x86_64, Windows 11), the RSP1a with Linux and Windows.

 Windows does build with Visual Studio, and Mingw plus Msys or Msys2, but the process needs a fair amount of manual intervention.